-- Any time individuals come within 6 ft. of another person who does not reside in the same residence (e.g. roommate), acceptable face coverings must be worn. - All employees, students, and visitors will be advised that they are required to wear face coverings in common areas or situations where social distancing may be difficult to maintain, such as riding in elevators, entering/exiting classrooms or student centers, and traveling around the campus. - Face coverings will be provided to employees who directly interact with students or members of the public while at work, at no cost to the employee. - Employees and students will receive information on how to adequately put on, take off, clean (as applicable), and discard PPE.
+- Per CDC instructions, any time individuals come within 6 ft. of another person who does not reside in the same residence (e.g., roommate), acceptable face coverings must be worn. - Maritime College requirements go beyond CDC guidance: - Students wear face coverings whenever outside of dorm room - o Faculty/staff wear face coverings whenever outside of office - Masks/cloth face coverings are required in all classes/labs regardless if social distancing can be maintained - Face coverings will be provided to employees at no cost to the employee. - Employees and students will receive information on how to adequately put on, take off, clean (as applicable), and discard PPE.
 See CDC guidance for additional information.

-Students will be notified that prior to arriving on campus, they must procure their own PPE.
-Failure to do so will result in students being unable to access the campus or attend classes.
+All students will be provided with two cloth face coverings.
 Additionally, students will be provided a suggested list of items they should bring to campus to include disinfectant, wipes, and gloves.
 The Regiment of Cadets will require all Cadets to carry these items in their uniform backpacks.
 PPE will be available through the campus store, and we are investigating having PPE available in vending machines for students and visitors.